 • Kinghorn (now included in the updated Top 100 list)

 • Newport Links (part links) (now included in the updated Top 100 list)

 It should be noted that Robert Price does not have Kinghorn as a links but its classification (raised beach/moorland) is the same as some courses included in the True Links book.

 Other courses in the wiki article that claim to be links are below although our research would suggest most are probably not or at best it is inconclusive.
-Brighouse Bay, Buckpool, Bute, Maryport, Craignure, Machrie Bay, Garmouth & Kingston, Portpatrick (Dinvin), St. Medan, Tobermory, Royal Tarlair, Stonehaven, St. Bees, Falmouth, Ilfracombe, Freshwater Bay, Gosport & Stokes Bay, Clacton on Sea, Frinton (Havers & Kirby courses), Gorleston, Blackpool North Shore, Iona, Uig Lodge, Newport Links, St. Davids City, Cairndhu, Larne.
+Brighouse Bay, Buckpool, Bute (Kingarth), Maryport, Craignure, Machrie Bay, Garmouth & Kingston, Portpatrick (Dinvin), St. Medan, Tobermory, Royal Tarlair, Stonehaven, St. Bees, Falmouth, Ilfracombe, Freshwater Bay, Gosport & Stokes Bay, Clacton on Sea, Frinton (Havers & Kirby courses), Gorleston, Blackpool North Shore, Iona, Uig Lodge, Cairndhu, Larne, Otway, Kilkee and Wicklow.

 As for Garmouth & Kingston, Portpatrick (Dinvin), St. Medan, Tobermory, Royal Tarlair and Stonehaven Price concludes none of these are predominantly links for either landform or vegetation so they should be completely disregarded.
 Iona and Uig Lodge are not mentioned in his book.

 Maryport is one that could have the best case.
 Robert Kroeger in his book Golf on the Links of England describes it as follows, "This will not compete with a Rye or Littlestone, but it does offer links golf."